Objective & Strategy

 Inflation-Indexed Securities Tax Risk.
 Any increase in the principal amount of an inflation-indexed security may be included for tax purposes in the Fund’s gross income, even though no cash attributable to such gross income has been received by the Fund.
 In such event, the Fund may be required to make annual distributions to shareholders that exceed the cash it has otherwise received.
 In order to pay such distributions, the Fund may be required to raise cash by selling portfolio investments.
 The sale of such investments could result in capital gains to the Fund and additional capital gain distributions to shareholders.
 In addition, adjustments during the taxable year for deflation to an inflation-indexed bond held by the Fund may cause amounts previously distributed to shareholders in the taxable year as income to be characterized as a return of capital.

 Changing Fixed Income Market Conditions Risk.
-The current low interest rate environment was created in part by the Federal Reserve Board (FRB) and certain foreign central banks keeping the federal funds and equivalent foreign rates near historical lows.
-Increases in the federal funds and equivalent foreign rates may expose fixed income markets to heightened volatility and reduced liquidity for certain fixed income investments, particularly those with longer maturities.
+Increases in the federal funds and equivalent foreign rates or other changes to monetary policy or regulatory actions may expose fixed income markets to heightened volatility and reduced liquidity for certain fixed income investments, particularly those with longer maturities.
+It is difficult to predict the impact of interest rate changes on various markets.
 In addition, decreases in fixed income dealer market-making capacity may also potentially lead to heightened volatility and reduced liquidity in the fixed income markets.
 As a result, the value of the Fund’s investments and share price may decline.
-Changes in central bank policies could also result in higher than normal shareholder redemptions, which could potentially increase portfolio turnover and the Fund’s transaction costs.
+Changes in central bank policies could also result in higher than normal redemptions by shareholders, which could potentially increase the Fund’s portfolio turnover rate and transaction costs.

 U.S. Government Obligations Risk.
 Obligations of U.S. Government agencies and authorities receive varying levels of support and may not be backed by the full faith and credit of the U.S. Government, which could affect the Fund’s ability to recover should they default.
 No assurance can be given that the U.S. Government will provide financial support to its agencies and authorities if it is not obligated by law to do so.